molgenis/frontend-spike/README.md

-# Molgenis - For Scientific Data
+# Molgenis - We Accelerate Scientific Discovery

 MOLGENIS is a modular web application for scientific data.
 MOLGENIS was born from molecular genetics research (and was called 'molecular genetics information system')